 How it works

-Each month, we’ll pick an organization (from the submissions) that embodies our brand values of human, inventive, and reliable.
-Monthly winners will be featured on our social channels and website, and will receive a plaque to display proudly in their offices.
+Each quarter, we’ll pick an organization or individual (from the submissions) that embodies our brand values of human, inventive, and reliable.
+Winners will be featured on our social channels and website, and will receive a plaque to display proudly in their offices.
 We’ll also arrange a local photographer to come to their office for a photo shoot with their team.
 And finally, these winners will be entered for a chance to win a trip to our North American Headquarters in Austin, Texas.